uknown001/MyKet-inappbilling-cordova/README.md

-IranApps In app billing for cordova
+MyKet In app billing for cordova
 ===================================
 Requirements
 -------------